qTox/qTox/MAINTAINING.md

 translations, on the other, it lessened problems that were happening with "manual" way of providing translations.

+New translable strings need to be generated into a form Weblate can consume using `./tools/update-translation-files.sh ALL` and commiting the result.

 To get translations into qTox:

 1. Go to `https://hosted.weblate.org/projects/tox/qtox/#repository` and lock